cloudnativenow/tyche/README.md

 # Create EC2 MID Server

-* Create an EC2 VM in your VPC and Subnet using a `Ubuntu 20.04.2 LTS` on a `t2.small` AMI
+* Create an EC2 VM in your VPC and Subnet using a `Ubuntu 20.04.2 LTS` on a `t2.small` AMI and the SSH Key from the previous step

 # Install MID Service